vanbo/WooCommerce-Shipper/README.md

 = SMART PACKING =

 We are attempting something that other shipping extensions (including other e-commerce platforms) never do.
-By allowing utilise carrier sell boxes, as well as define your own boxes, we are simulating the real world packing solution in a fast, simple way.
+By allowing the customer to utilise carrier sell boxes, as well as define your own boxes, we are simulating the real world packing solution in a fast, simple way.

 = GET INVOLVED =

-We are excited to see your contribution to make it better, no matter if you are a developer, a WooCommerce user or just interested in checking out new stuff.
-We also encourage you fork our repo to make awesome changes from https://github.com/HypnoticZoo/WooCommerce-Shipper.
+We are excited to see your contribution, to make it better, no matter if you are a developer, a WooCommerce user or just interested in checking out our new stuff.
+We also encourage you to fork our repo to make awesome changes from https://github.com/HypnoticZoo/WooCommerce-Shipper.

 = INSTALLATION =